-PML prepares its regulatory financial statements in accordance with statutory accounting practices prescribed or permitted by the Insurance Department of the Commonwealth of Pennsylvania.
+PML prepares its regulatory financial statements in accordance with statutory accounting practices prescribed or permitted by the Pennsylvania Insurance Department.
 PIA and its wholly owned reinsurance company follow statutory practices prescribed or permitted by the Delaware Department of Insurance.
 Vantis follows statutory practices prescribed or permitted by the Connecticut Insurance Department.
-PIANY follows statutory practices prescribed or permitted by the Connecticut Insurance Department.
 PIANY follows statutory practices prescribed or permitted by the New York Department of Financial Services.
 These are comprehensive bases of accounting other than GAAP (collectively, "statutory accounting principles" or "SAP").